Hammad Azhar: Political career

 After refusing tickets from both the Pakistan People's Party (PPP) and the Pakistan Muslim League (N) (PML-N) in 2007, Azhar joined Pakistan Tehreek-e-Insaf (PTI) in 2011.

 He ran for the seat of the National Assembly of Pakistan as a candidate of PTI from Constituency NA-121 (Lahore-IV) in the 2013 Pakistani general election but was unsuccessful.
 He received 68,307 votes and lost the seat to Mehr Ishtiaq Ahmed.

 Azhar was elected to the National Assembly as a candidate of PTI from Constituency NA-126 (Lahore-IV) in the 2018 Pakistani general election.

 On 11 September 2018, Azhar was inducted into the federal cabinet of Prime Minister Imran Khan and was appointed Minister of State for Revenue.
 On 11 June 2019, Hammad presented the 2019-20 annual budget of Pakistan in the National Assembly of Pakistan.

 On 8 July 2019, Azhar was elevated to the post of Federal Minister and was appointed Federal Minister for Revenue.
 The next day, he ceased to hold the office of federal minister for Revenue Division and was appointed the federal minister for Economic Affairs Division.

 On 6 April 2020 he was removed from the position of Federal Minister for Economic Affairs, and was given the portfolio of Federal Minister for Industries and Production.

 On 12 June 2020, Hammad presented the Rs.
 7,294.9 billion 2020-21 annual Corona budget of Pakistan in the National Assembly of Pakistan reflecting a reduction in its size by 11 percent from the budget estimates for fiscal 2019–20.

 “Formulation and presentation of the budget in times of the coronavirus pandemic that besets the world at present and is on the ascent in Pakistan at the moment with total uncertainty about its descent is almost an impossible task, particularly for a developing country like Pakistan and therefore, the present budget can at best be viewed as 'work in progress' that would need a revision/tweaking as the economic fallout from the pandemic continues to unfold.”

 On 29 March 2021, after the removal of Abdul Hafeez Shaikh from Federal Cabinet, Azhar was given additional charge of Federal Minister for Finance and Revenue.

 On 17 April 2021, Shaukat Tareen was appointed Federal Minister for Finance and Revenue and Hammad Azhar was promoted as Federal Minister of Energy.
 This ministry is considered to be the most difficult due to rising circular debt and costly power agreements that require new negotiations.

-On 16 December 2023, he was appointed as acting President of PTI's provincial chapter in Punjab.
+On 16 December 2023, he was appointed acting President of PTI's provincial chapter in Punjab.
 He stepped down from the position in April 2025, arguing that he was being accused of obstructing the work of other party members and that there was a lack of freedom to control his constituency.